-Science Centre is one of our favourite places for hands-on learning; from playful exhibits at KidsSTOP to real butterflies, interactive science exhibits*, Snow City and an omni-theatre*, here’s our essential guide
+Science Centre Singapore is one of our favourite places for hands-on learning; from playful exhibits at KidsSTOP to real butterflies, Snow City and an Omni-theatre, here’s our essential guide!

 Looking for an exciting day out with the kids where your little ones, tweens and teens will all have fun and learn something educational?
 Science Centre Singapore is one of our favourite places to head for an entire morning or afternoon.
 You could literally spend a whole day (maybe week?) at the Science Centre and explore different topics from climate change to kinetic forces, all in a kid-friendly, hands-on way.
 Your kids will be pushing buttons, experimenting with levers and absorbing so much that they won’t even realise they are learning.
 Designed to make science accessible and engaging, this world-class science centre brings the amazing world of science alive for kids (and adults!) and will inspire everyone to do something incredible with their future.